gl-inet/docs4.x/docs/tutorials/log.md

 # Log

-On the left side of web Admin Panel -> APPLICATIONS -> Log.
+On the left side of web Admin Panel -> SYSTEM -> Log.

 The Log page allows you to view logs of System, Kernel, Crash, Cloud for analysis and troubleshooting.